LostArtefacts/TRX/docs/1-COMMAND_LINE.md

   Replays gameplay events from an external text file.

   `--headless`:
-  Run the game in command line only.
+  Runs the game in command line only.
 Only available with `--test-replay`.

+- `-q`, `--quiet`
+  Suppresses most of output to the standard output, keeping only errors.
+  The log file is written to normally.

 > [!NOTE]
 > Gameplay capture is considered an internal testing tool, and may be